onox/orka/docs/plugins/atmosphere.md

 build and render a frame graph.

 !!! tip "Render the atmosphere after the terrain"
-    If your application render an atmosphere as well as a terrain, render the atmosphere after the terrain.
+    If your application renders an atmosphere as well as a terrain, render the atmosphere after the terrain.
 This reduces the number of invocations of the fragment shader.